shprink/conferences/2016/angularJS-introduction/slides/providers.md

     <ul>
         <li>Regardless of where a Service or Factory is used, it's always the same reference.
 This enables us to share data across the application.</li>
         <li>Purpose: Organize and share code across your app</li>
+        <li>Though I recommend using services because it is easier with ES6 classes</li>
     </ul>
 </aside>